dart-lang/site-www/src/_guides/language/effective-dart/design.md

     except documentation in the typedef) is "num".
 This has been a long-standing source of errors in Dart.

-The new syntax looks like:
+The new syntax looks like this:

 {:.good-style}
 <?code-excerpt "misc/lib/effective_dart/design_good.dart (new-typedef)"?>